wmCmo/exzachly/README.md

-# EXZACHLY | My website
+# EXZACHLY | My Personal website

->🚧 This site is under construction
+>🚧 This site is under construction, built with Next.js

 - This is where I keep my works
 - This is where I keep my tools